cbeck88/cegui-mirror-tool/README.md

 To do that we have:

-- One local mercurial clone of official repository
+- One local mercurial clone of official bitbucket repository
 - Install `hg-git` mercurial plugin, and bookmarks plugin
 - Bookmark the branches that you want to be tracked remotely
 - Install ssh keys so that this server can pull and push unattended.